damienmckenna/metatag/README.txt

   * Hardcode the value in the site's settings.php file:
     $conf['metatag_load_all_pages'] = FALSE;
   To re-enable this option simply set the value to TRUE.
+* By default users will be able to edit meta tags on forms based on the 'Edit meta tags' permission.
+The 'metatag_extended_permissions' variable may be set to TRUE to give each individual meta tag a separate permission.
+This allows fine-tuning of the site's editorial control, and for rarely-used fields to be hidden from most users.
+Note: The 'Edit meta tags' permission is still required otherwise none of the meta tag fields will display at all.
+The functionality may be disabled again by either removing the variable or setting it to FALSE.

 Developers